Frequently Asked Questions,

 Yes!
 New York State consumer protection law says that if we sell you a loft bed in your home, you have three business days in which you can cancel, for a full refund, no questions asked.
 We follow this law, as licensed contractors.

 It's not really the materials that are our biggest cost.
 It's the sum total of overhead expenses, running a professional carpentry business in NYC.
 Plus, "cheap materials" look.... well, cheap.
-We can do a budget loft, sure, but we would love to throw on at least a little bit of hardwoods for just $100 extra.
-That $100 will go a long way!
+We can do a budget loft, sure, but we would love to throw on at least a little bit of hardwoods for just a little bit extra.
+That extra expense now will make your investment last a longer time.
+Consider it a personal investment in your own quality of life.

 Can I save money with a vertical ladder?